SarmenSinanian/SarmenSinanian/README.md

 # :hash::hash: Instagram Hashtiger Hider :eyes::hash::hash:
 <ul>
   <li>Avoid people's pesky prying eyes into your like-farming hashtags by burying your most cringe-inducing, corny, targeted hashtags within a wall of random words that LOOK like hashtags (the :hash: symbol is placed at the end of the word instead of the front, throwing off the viewer's eye).
-Hosted on Heroku (https://sarmensinstagramhashtaghider.herokuapp.com/) and available for local use @REPONAME: ImageRepository.
+Hosted on Heroku (https://sarmensinstagramhashtaghider.herokuapp.com/) and available for local use @REPONAME: InstagramHashtagHider.
 </ul>

 <!--